jaspector

 Building permits are required for most new construction and substantial remodeling in unincorporated Clark County.

-Typical processing time is Varies by project complexity and permit type; contact IDBS for specific timelines..
+Building permit processing times in unincorporated Clark County, ID typically run Varies by project complexity and permit type; contact IDBS for specific timelines..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Clark County, ID.
 The following work is generally exempt: Minor repairs and maintenance that do not alter the structure, mechanical, electrical, or plumbing systems; Temporary structures (verify permit requirements with IDBS for structures with extended duration).
 Note: Exemptions vary by project type and scope.
 Always verify exemption status with IDBS before beginning work.
 Some work may require permits even if not considered 'building permits' (e.g., electrical permits for any contractor work, septic permits through Eastern Idaho Public Health, stormwater permits for projects disturbing 1+ acres).
+When in doubt, confirm with the local building department before starting work.